team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 ## Loss Function
 We use the following loss functions in our models.

-### L2 Loss (pixelwise loss)
+### L2 Loss (pixel-wise loss)
-L2 loss calculates the pixelwise difference between the predicted frame and the expected frame.
+L2 loss calculates the pixel-wise difference between the predicted frame and the expected frame.

 ![pixelwise_loss](img/frame_selection/pixelwise_loss.gif)

 ### Gradient Discriminator Loss (GDL)
-We use GDL which calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
+We use GDL which calculates the difference with respect to surrounding pixels to focus on local changes rather than global changes.

 <img src="https://raw.githubusercontent.com/team-pragmatic-chaos/team-pragmatic-chaos.github.io/master/img/frame_selection/GDL.png">